Wilbur78/Certificates/README.md

 To date, I have finished the following courses since late December, 2022:
 1) Zero to Mastery (ZTM) AI & Data Science Bootcamp
 2) ZTM TensorFlow Developer Certificate
-3) Deeplearning.ai TensorFlow Developer
+3) Deeplearning.ai TensorFlow Developer (Finished February 2023)
-4) Courses 1-4 of Deeplearning.ai's Deep Learning Specialization (with Andrew Ng) (currently working through course 5)
+4) Deeplearning.ai's Deep Learning Specialization with Andrew Ng (Finished March 2023)

 In addition to the Deeplearning.ai Specialization, I am also regularly engaged in the following:
 - Rounding out my Python skills with the ZTM Complete Python Developer in 2023 course